Connecticut’s Traffic Violation Point System

 The driver’s license point system associated with traffic infractions in Connecticut.

 In addition to fines and fees, Connecticut traffic infractions also result in "points" being added to the driver's record.
-These points remain on the driver's record for two years and accumulating too many points can result in additional penalties.
+This article explains Connecticut's traffic violation point system, including the consequences of getting too many points on your record.

 Points Values for Traffic Offenses in Connecticut

-Here are the points that are assigned to some of the most common traffic violations.
+Here are the points assigned to some of the most common traffic violations.

 Violation